abdulalimswe/TechnicalAssessmentCMED/README.md

 # 🏥 CMED Health LTD

-A modern, full-stac management application for managing patient prescriptions, drug interactions, and medical reports.
+A modern, full-stack management application for managing patient prescriptions, drug interactions, and medical reports.

 ## 📋 Table of Contents